 The provisions represent the present value of management's best estimate of the future outflow of economic benefits that will be required to reinstate leased property to its original state.
 The estimates have been made on the basis of quotes obtained from external contractors.
-The unexpired term of the lease including the renewal options range is 2 years (2019: 3 years).
+The unexpired term of the lease is 1 year (2020: 2 years).